eduvpn/documentation/PROFILE_CONFIG.md

             ...
             ...

-Here `internet` is the internal identifier that will be used to keep track of the various profiles you may define here.
+Here `internet` is the profile identifier.
+The identifier is used internally to keep track of the various profiles you may have.

-If you modify any of these values as described below, you need to regenerate the server configuration and the firewall:
+If you modify any of these values as described below, you need to regenerate the server configuration, see the [Activate](#activate) section below.

-    $ sudo vpn-server-node-server-config --instance vpn.example --profile internet
-    $ sudo vpn-server-node-generate-firewall --install

-**TODO**: write a tool that automatically enables the OpenVPN units and restarts the processes, or at least give a copy/paste solution.
+## Options

 | Option | Description | Required | Default Value |
 | ------ |------------ | -------- | ------------- |